liferay/liferay-central-test-2/readme/7.0/LANGUAGE_KEY_GUIDELINES_EN.markdown

 ### 6. Menus and Higher Level Tabs

-For menu and higher level tabs, use the *Title* text style.
+Use titles to label menus and high level tabs.

 ![ ](./images/common-images/language/menu-example.png)